 - If you are breastfeeding (nursing) or plan to breastfeed.
 Do not breastfeed.
-The medicines in TRUVADA can pass into breast milk, and it is not known if the medicines can harm the baby.
+The medicines in TRUVADA can pass to your baby in breast milk.
 If you become HIV-1 positive, HIV-1 can be passed to the baby in breast milk.

 - All the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 TRUVADA may interact with other medicines.
 Keep a list of all your medicines and show it to your healthcare provider and pharmacist when you get a new medicine.

 - If you take certain other medicines with TRUVADA, your healthcare provider may need to check you more often or change your dose.
 These medicines include ledipasvir with sofosbuvir (HARVONI).

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.FDA.gov/medwatch, or call 1-800-FDA-1088.1-800-FDA-1088.